DennisDean/SpectralTrainFig/README.md

 *Compute Coherence*.
 Select check box to compute coherence between each pair of analysis signals.
 Warning: the number of signal pair increases rapidly as the number of analysis signals grow.

 ### Technical Overview
-The functional component of the GUI is implemented as a single class, which builds on the data access classes developed as part of the [Data Access and Visaulization (DAVS) Tooklbox]{https://github.com/DennisDean/DAVS-Toolbox}.
+The functional component of the GUI is implemented as a single class, which builds on the data access classes developed as part of the [Data Access and Visaulization (DAVS) Tooklbox](https://github.com/DennisDean/DAVS-Toolbox).
 Ease of use, ability to integrate within the research environment and computational speed guided the development.
 Most of the key components are written as classes.
-In general, the clases structure used in development provided error checking and visual/numeric reporting cabilities.
+In general, the clases structure used in development provide error checking and visual/numeric reporting cabilities.
 The class feautres allows for the rapid development of a lean GUI.
 The use of PowerPoint and Excel as the standard ouput file type was selected so that research assistants with little programming experience can pre-screen the large number of results.
 Nearly, all the reccomendations for writing fast MATLAB script files is used in the program.
 The current time to process a single subject is currently 1 to 10 seconds on a medium size work station.

 #### MATLAB APP
 The MATLAB APP is a great way to get started with spectral analysis of sleep studies.
 Installing the APP version of SignalRasterView is a quick way to review an EDF's content and to determine the signal labels.
 See the release section for the MATLAB App and sample data.